 Charities and Mission

 Here at HURC we are committed to sharing God's love with our wider community and world.
-One of the ways we do this is by supporting a number of charities.
+We do this through service to our local community, links with schools and through charitable giving.

-The church members elect three charities which they support for three years, giving each charity an equal percentage of the church income for that year.
-At present the charities are:
+The church members elect three charities which they support for three years, giving each charity an equal percentage of the church's freewill offering for that year.
+For 2020, the charities are:

 3. Rotherham Holiday Aid